Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Do the Levoit LVAC-200 and LVAC-300 work on carpets and hard floors?

 Yes, both models performed exceptionally well on carpets and hard floors.
-In our tests, they tied in carpet deep cleaning (96%), while the LVAC-300 scored just slightly higher on hard floor debris pickup.
+In our evaluations, they tied in carpet deep cleaning (96%), while the LVAC-300 scored just slightly higher on hard floor debris pickup.

 Do the Levoit LVAC-200 and LVAC-300 have HEPA filtration?

 Both vacuums feature high-quality filtration systems.
-In fact, the LVAC-200 slightly outperformed the LVAC-300 in our fog test, showing excellent filtration for this price range.
+In fact, the LVAC-200 slightly outperformed the LVAC-300 in our fog evaluation, showing excellent filtration for this price range.

 What attachments come with the Levoit LVAC-200 and LVAC-300?